acking-you/bencode-cpp/README.md

 }
 ```

-I recommend using the second way for serialization, because `Bencode` only supports final serialization to a `dict`, so method one and method two are the same, except that method one hides the internal details.
+I recommend using the second way for serialization, because `Bencode` only supports final serialization to a `GetDict`, so method one and method two are the same, except that method one hides the internal details.

 If you want to get the bencode of basic types such as int directly, you can use `BEntity<int>` 。